WHAT IS INTEGRATION?

 Participant Introductions (name, brief sharing on experience w/psychedelics, what brought them to group, etc.)

-Guidelines (may be different for each type of integration circle)
+Guidelines and agreements (may be different for each type of integration circle)

 Conclusion & final announcements